mfat/tvhplayer/README.md

 - Cross-platform - runs on linux, macOS and Windows

 ## Download
-- Head to [releases](https://github.com/mfat/tvhplayer/releases) section to download for your operating system
+- Head to [releases](https://github.com/mfat/tvhplayer/releases) section to download the app for your operating system (Linux, MacOS or Windows)
-- Linux users can install the app from [Flathub](https://flathub.org/apps/io.github.mfat.tvhplayer)
+- Linux users can also install the app from [Flathub](https://flathub.org/apps/io.github.mfat.tvhplayer)

 <a href='https://flathub.org/apps/org.gimp.GIMP'>
     <img width='240' alt='Get it on Flathub' src='https://flathub.org/api/badge?locale=en'/>